 Kirkcudbright round trip via Threave Castle: 21 miles

 Kirkcudbright round trip via Dundrennan: 23 miles

 You ride out of Kirkcudbright along the coast, take a right and then you are on the quietest roads in the area with the sea by your side.
 You have to get used to car drivers waving, that is just a thing they do here.
-As you gain height, there are views to a lighthouse.
+As you gain height, there are views of a lighthouse.
 More gentle cycling brings you to Dundrennan Abbey, a ruin now but still impressive.
 This is where Mary Queen of Scots spent her last day in Scotland.
 Have a look around and then it is coffee and cake time at the cafe opposite.

-Returning to Kirkcudbright, it will be time for galleries, craft shops or the best fish, and chips in Galloway down at the harbor.
+Returning to Kirkcudbright, it will be time for galleries, craft shops, or the best fish, and chips in Galloway down at the harbor.

 View all our featured bike trips, specials, and news!

 You will be accommodated in the Douglas House B & B in Castel Douglas and the Selkirk Arms in Kirkcudbright.
 If the preferred hotel is not available, and if alternative accommodation is necessary, the price will be adjusted accordingly but only after approval from the client.
 For example, if the Douglas House is fully booked, you will be offered the Kings Arms Hotel.
 The price will not change.
 If the Selkirk Arms is fully booked you will be offered the Baytree Guesthouse, which is actually £15 less per person.

 - Wisper high-efficiency 250W hi torque brushless motor